khalil-nazari/movie-entropia/readme.md

-### This is a Laravel project
+## This is a Laravel project

-## Instruction on how to download and run
+### Instruction on how to download and run
-1. Download and unzip the file "movie".
+1. Clone the project using : https://github.com/khalil-nazari/movie-entropia.git
 2. Move the application file to your PHP server. ( You have to have installed PHP server like XAMPP  )
 3. Create the database only and name it "movie".
 4. In the project directory, open ".env" file and change the database username and password.